 This advice comes from inland surfers that started to dedicate their life to surf way too late in their life.
-Bottom line is: if you’re serious about learning to surf, learn it the right way.
+The bottom line is: if you’re serious about learning to surf, learn it the right way.
 Have an experienced friend or surf coach show you the right basics for the first few days.

-Learn about surf ethics – There are many, many rules to go by in surfing: don’t paddle inside, don’t drop in, don’t snake, don’t ditch your surfboard, and so on.
+Learn about surf ethics – There are many, many rules to go by in surfing: don’t paddle inside, don’t drop in, don’t a snake, don’t ditch your surfboard, and so on.
 It may sound like Chinese when you are new to the sport.

 Nine rules to follow while surfing

 - Paddle wide